fuzzball5000/teeny/README.md

 Usage:

-Teeny stores it’s configuration in an ini file, which must be readable by the same user which is executing Teeny.py:
+Teeny stores itâ€™s configuration in an ini file, which must be readable by the same user which is executing Teeny.py:

 [DEFAULT]
-output = /home/someuser **output path for XML file** path = /eg/path/I/care/about,/another/path/I/care/about **paths to scan CSV** include = jpeg,doc,class,exe **file types to include CSV, do not place file types in quotes**
+output = /home/someuser **output path for XML file**

+path = /eg/path/I/care/about,/another/path/I/care/about **paths to scan CSV**

+include = jpeg,doc,class,exe **file types to include CSV, do not place file types in quotes**

 Teeny supports two methods of execution: